5 benefits and unobvious advantages of managed IT services

 When employing a software delivery partner, an organization can solely focus on defining and driving business value, rather than building and maintaining an IT department.
 Internal IT departments are then elevated to focus on business strategy versus software execution.

-So, how do you know if your company needs managed IT services?
+So, how do you know if your company has reasons to use managed IT services?
 The first red flag is when IT executives observe a decline in value or an increase in customer complaints.
-If your customers aren’t happy, that’s hurting your organization.
+If your customers aren’t happy, that’s hurting your organization reputation.
 Poor quality software is the likely culprit and your delivery model may be to blame.

-Here are some other symptoms that suggest your company likely needs managed services:
+Here are some other symptoms that suggest your company likely needs managed IT services:

 Your internal teams don’t achieve or accomplish organizational goals due to a lack of service and support

-Either you’re severely understaffed in the IT department and the issues grow like a snowball, or the unresolved technology problems fall on the shoulders of other teams and departments, often underqualified or exhausted with what’s already on their plate.
+Either you’re severely understaffed in the IT department and the issues grow like a snowball, or the unresolved technology problems fall on the shoulders of other teams and departments.
+They are often underqualified or exhausted with what’s already on their plate.
 But no matter how thin you spread your resources, some areas remain unattended, affecting the overall performance.

 You experience too many service interruptions and/or downtime